GoogolGenius/fintrack/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Credits

+We used CC-licensed images from Openverse.

 ## Contact

 If you have any questions or suggestions, feel free to reach out to the developers: